 Smart City Expo World Congress exists in order to empower cities and collectivize urban innovation across the globe.
 Through promoting social innovation, establishing partnerships and identifying business opportunities, the event is dedicated to creating a better future for cities and their citizens worldwide.

 With representatives from high profile companies already confirmed, attendees will have the opportunity to network and learn about the latest breakthroughs, innovations, challenges and solutions affecting the international public transport industry today.

-A summary of the Committee’s consideration of amendments is now available.
+A summary of the discussion on the Finnish Presidency priorities is now available.

 The Transport Research Arena (TRA) is the largest European research and technology conference on transport and mobility.
 In 2020, TRA will take place in Helsinki, Finland and focus on the theme ‘Rethinking transport – towards clean and inclusive mobility’.
 It will bring together experts from around the world to discuss the newest innovations and future mobility and transport.

 Once, they each had a dream to change the world with IT.
 Now, they’re working on it together.
 Technology and entrepreneurship fans Roman Prytkov and Tolga Varol met at the EIT Digital Master School, then jointly sowed the seeds for their startup DriveTrust during the Summer School.
 Before they had finished their master’s, they had already raised €1.5 million in funding when their Summer School project had become an EIT Digital Innovation Activity, seeing them partnering with big European companies.

 This high-level seminar will present the findings and recommendations of a new CERRE study.
 The authors of the report will present their recommendations to fully and positively approach “Mobility as a Service”.

 Automated vehicles will soon be a reality on our roads but their safe integration into a ‘mixed ability’ transport system will require careful attention.
 EU-funded research is addressing the challenges posed by specific traffic conditions and testing possible solutions.